Rose, Cpl. Willard

 The one good thing that came out of the maneuvers was that the tank crews learned how to move at night.
 At Ft.
 Knox this was never done.
 Without knowing it, the night movements were preparing them for what they would do in the Philippines since most of the battalion’s movements there were made at night.
 The drivers learned how to drive at night and to take instructions from their tank commanders who had a better view from the turret.
 A number of motorcycle riders from other tank units were killed because they were riding their bikes without headlights on which meant they could not see obstacles in front of their bikes.
 When they hit something they fell to the ground and the tanks following them went over them.
 This happened several times before the motorcycle riders were ordered to turn on their headlights.

 Snake bites were also a problem and at some point, it seemed that every other man was bitten by a snake.
 The platoon commanders carried a snake bite kit that was used to create a vacuum to suck the poison out of the bite.
-The bites were the result of the nights cooling down and snakes crawling under the soldiers’ bedrolls for warmth while the soldiers were sleeping on them.
+The bites were the result of the nights’ cooling down and snakes crawling under the soldiers’ bedrolls for warmth while the soldiers were sleeping on them.
 There was one multicolored snake – about eight inches long – that was beautiful to look at, but if it bit a man he was dead.
 The good thing was that these snakes would not just strike at the man but only struck if the man forced himself on it.
 When the soldiers woke up in the morning they would carefully pick up their bedrolls to see if there were any snakes under them.
-To avoid being bitten, men slept on the two and a half-ton trucks or on or in the tanks.
+To avoid being bitten, men slept on the two-and-a-half-ton trucks or on or in the tanks.
 Another trick the soldiers learned was to dig a small trench around their tents and lay rope in the trench.
 The burs on the rope kept the snakes from entering the tents.
 The snakes were not a problem if the night was warm.
 They also had a problem with the wild hogs in the area.
 In the middle of the night while the men were sleeping in their tents they would suddenly hear hogs squealing.
 The hogs would run into the tents pushing on them until they took them down and dragged them away.

 The mobile kitchens moved right along with the rest of the battalion.
 In the opinion of the men, the food was not very good because the damp air made it hard to get a fire started.
 Many of their meals were C ration meals of beans or chili – which they called “Iron Rations” – that they carried in their backpacks and choked down.
 Water was scarce and men went days without shaving and many shaved their heads to keep cool.
 Washing clothes was done when the men had a chance.
 They did this by finding a creek, looking for alligators, and if there were none, taking a bar of soap and scrubbing whatever they were washing.
 Clothes were usually washed once a week or once every two weeks.

 There are at least two stories on the decision to send the battalion overseas, but the decision appeared to have been made well before the maneuvers.
 According to one story, the decision for this move was the result of an event that took place in the summer of 1941.
 A squadron of American fighters was flying over Lingayen Gulf, in the Philippines, when one of the pilots, who was flying at a lower altitude, noticed something odd.
 He took his plane down and identified a flagged buoy in the water and saw another in the distance.
 He came upon more buoys that lined up, in a straight line for 30 miles to the northwest, in the direction of Taiwan which had a large radio transmitter.
 The squadron continued its flight plan south to Mariveles and returned to Clark Field.
 When the planes landed, it was too late to do anything that day.
 The next day, when another squadron was sent to the area, the buoys had been picked up by a fishing boat – with a tarp on its deck – which was seen making its way to shore.
-Since communication between the Air Corps and Navy was difficult, the boat escaped.
+Since communication between the Air Corps and the Navy was difficult, the boat escaped.
 It was at that time the decision was made to build up the American military presence in the Philippines.

-Many of the men believed that the reason they were selected to be sent overseas was that they had performed well on the maneuvers.
-The story was that they were personally selected by Gen. George Patton – who had commanded the tanks of the Blue Army – to go overseas.
-There is no evidence that this was true.
+Many of the original members of the 192nd believed that the reason they were selected to be sent overseas was that they had performed well on the maneuvers.
+The story was that they were personally selected by General George S. Patton – who had commanded the tanks of the Blue Army – to go overseas.
+It is true that Patton praised the battalion, and the 191st Tank Battalion, for their performance during the maneuvers, but there is no evidence that he personally selected them for duty in the Philippines.
+Both tank battalions had taken part in the maneuvers as the First Tank Group.

 The fact was that the battalion was part of the First Tank Group which was headquartered at Ft.
 Knox and operational by June 1941.
 During the maneuvers, the battalion even fought as the First Tank Group.
 Available information suggests that the tank group had been selected to be sent to the Philippines early in 1941.
 Besides the 192nd, the group was made up of the 70th and 191st Tank Battalions – both had been National Guard medium tank battalions – at Ft.
 Meade, Maryland, the 193rd at Ft.
 Benning, Georgia, and the 194th at Ft.
 Lewis, Washington.
 The 192nd, 193rd, and 194th had been National Guard light tank battalions.
 It is known that the military presence in the Philippines was being built up at the time, so in all likelihood, the entire tank group had been scheduled to be sent to the Philippines.
 On August 13, 1941, Congress voted to extend federalized National Guard units’ time in the regular Army by 18 months.
 On August 15, the 194th received its orders to go overseas.
 The buoys being spotted by the pilot may have sped up the transfer of the tank battalions to the Philippines with only the 192nd and 194th reaching the islands, but it was not the reason for the battalions going to the Philippines.
 It is also known that the 193rd Tank Battalion was on its way to Hawaii – during its trip to the Philippines – when Pearl Harbor was attacked.
-When it arrived at Hawaii the battalion was held there.
+When it arrived in Hawaii the battalion was held there.
 The 70th and 191st never received orders for the Philippines because the war with Japan had started.
 It is known at least one heavy tank battalion had been scheduled to be sent, but it appears one had not been selected.

 On Saturday, November 15, smoke from an unknown ship was seen on the horizon.
 The Louisville revved up its engines, its bow came out of the water, and it shot off in the direction of the smoke.
-It turned out the smoke was from a ship that belonged to a friendly country, but two other intercepted ships were Japanese freighters carrying scrap metal to Japan.
-When they arrived at Guam on Sunday, November 16, the ships took on water, bananas, coconuts, and vegetables before sailing for Manila the next day.
-At one point, the ships passed an island at night and did so in total blackout.
-This for many of the soldiers was a sign that they were being sent into harm’s way.
+It turned out the smoke was from a ship that belonged to a friendly country, while two other intercepted ships were Japanese freighters hauling scrap metal to Japan.

-Ten days before the attack on Pearl Harbor, the reconnaissance pilots reported that Japanese transports were milling around in a large circle in the China Sea.
-On December 1, the tankers were ordered to the perimeter of Clark Field to guard against Japanese paratroopers.
-From this time on, two tank crew members remained with each tank at all times and were fed from food trucks.
-It was the men manning the radios in the 192nd’s communications tent who were the first to learn of the Japanese attack on Pearl Harbor on the morning of December 8.
-Major Ernest Miller, the commanding officer of the 194th, Major Ted Wickord, the 192nd’s commanding officer, Gen. James Weaver, the commanding officer of the tank group, read the messages of the attack.
-The officers of the 194th were informed of the Japanese attack on Pearl Harbor.
-All the members of the tank and half-track crews were ordered to the north end of Clark Field to guard against Japanese paratroopers.
-HQ Company remained behind in their bivouac.
+It was the men manning the radios in the 192nd’s communication tent who were the first to learn of the Japanese attack on Pearl Harbor on the morning of December 8.
+Major Ernest Miller, the CO of the 194th, Major Ted Wickord, Captain Richard Kadel, CO of the 17th Ordnance Company, and Col. Weaver read the messages of the attack.
+Maj.
+Miller left the tent and informed the officers of the 194th about the Japanese attack on Pearl Harbor.
+All the members of the tank crews were ordered to their tanks which were joined by the battalion’s half-tracks.

-Around 8:00 A.M., the planes of the Army Air Corps took off and filled the sky.
-At noon the planes landed and were lined up in a straight line to be refueled near the pilots’ mess hall.
-While the planes were being worked on, the pilots went to lunch.
-At 12:45 in the afternoon on December 8, 1941, just ten hours after the attack on Pearl Harbor, he lived through the Japanese attack on Clark Field.
+At 12:45 in the afternoon on December 8, 1941, just ten hours after the attack on Pearl Harbor, the company lived through the Japanese attack on Clark Field.
 The tankers were eating lunch when planes approached the airfield from the north.
 At first, they thought the planes were American and counted 54 planes in formation.
-They then saw what looked like raindrops falling from the planes.
+They then saw what looked like “raindrops” falling from the planes.
 It was only when bombs began exploding on the runways that the tankers knew the planes were Japanese.
-The tankers watched as American pilots attempted to get their planes off the ground.
-As they roared down the runway, Japanese fighters strafed the planes causing them to swerve, crash, and burn.
-Those that did get airborne were barely off the ground when they were hit.
-The planes exploded and crashed to the ground tumbling down the runways.
+It was stated that no sooner had one wave of planes finished bombing and were returning to Formosa than another wave came in and bombed.
+The second wave was followed by a third wave of bombers.

 When the Japanese were finished, there was not much left of the airfield.
 The soldiers watched as the dead, the dying, and the wounded were hauled to the hospital on bomb racks, trucks, and anything else, that could carry the wounded, was in use.
 When the hospital filled, they watched the medics place the wounded under the building.
 Many of these men had their arms and legs missing.